mpirotaiswilton-IW/STM-CLI-Feed-Example/README.md

 2. Once logged in, the `default` Message VPN card should show there are 6 queues and topic endpoints.
 Click on the `default` Message VPN Card

 3. Using the left column, navigate to `Queues`: You should see 6 Queues.

+## Deploying STM CLI Docker Container

+1. Using a Command Line Interface of your choosing, change directory to the downloaded/cloned repository

+2. Change directory to `stm_docker-compose` using the following command:

+    ```
+    cd stm_docker-compose
+    ```

+3. Run the following command:

+    ```
+    docker-compose up --build -d
+    ```

+4. The following container should now be running:

+    - `stm-feed`: The Solace PubSub+ message broker

+5. To use the container to perform stm commands, run the following command to access the container's shell:
+    ```
+    docker exec -it stm-feed sh
+    ```
+    To verify that stm is functional, get the installed version of stm with the following command:
+    ```
+    stm -v
+    ```

 ## **Using Solace Try-Me CLI for mocking**